agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 ## Ideal Projects

-Tekton is a great solution for projects (and teams) where it makes sense to keep your pipelines seperate from the code being built.
+Tekton is a great solution for projects (and teams) where it makes sense to keep your pipelines separate from the code being built.

 My prediction is that it will be a great backbone for teams looking to build custom PaaS-like solutions and give a good separation of concerns between departments.